Why a Fellowship?

 - Demonstrate competency in musculoskeletal practice

 Many of our learners find creative ways working both inside Kaiser Permanente and in the community to make a living while completing our program.
-The process of selecting and establishing employment for the Fellowship should happen in coordination with the Program Director, so communication during all phases is critical.
-There are two primary options for employment while participating in the Fellowship:
+Applicants are encouraged to discuss their employment plan with the Program Director during the admissions interview.

 1) Obtain employment with Kaiser Permanente Northern California Rehab Services on your own.
 These are regular employment positions independent from the Fellowship.
 Employees of Kaiser Permanente can leverage generous continuing education benefits to help fund their course of study.
 View open positions at http://www.kaiserpermanentejobs.org/jobs.aspx.